-Our business depends on a well regarded and widely known brand, and any failure to maintain, protect, and enhance our brand would harm our business.
+Our business depends on a strong and trusted brand, and any failure to maintain, protect, and enhance our brand would harm our business.

-We have developed a well regarded and widely known brand that has contributed significantly to the success of our business.
-Our brand is predicated on the idea that sellers and buyers will know and trust us and find value in building and growing their businesses with our products and services.
+We have developed a strong and trusted brand that has contributed significantly to the success of our business.
+Our brand is predicated on the idea that sellers and buyers will trust us and find value in building and growing their businesses with our products and services.
 Maintaining, protecting, and enhancing our brand are critical to expanding our base of merchants, and other third-party partners, as well as increasing engagement with our products and services.
-This will depend largely on our ability to remain widely known, maintain trust, be a technology leader, and continue to provide high-quality and secure products and services.
+This will depend largely on our ability to maintain trust, be a technology leader, and continue to provide high-quality and secure products and services.
 Any negative publicity about our industry or our company, the quality and reliability of our products and services, our risk management processes, changes to our products and services, our ability to effectively manage and resolve seller and buyer complaints, our privacy and security practices, litigation, regulatory activity, and the experience of sellers and buyers with our products or services, could adversely affect our reputation and the confidence in and use of our products and services.
 Harm to our brand can arise from many sources, including failure by us or our partners to satisfy expectations of service and quality; inadequate protection of sensitive information; compliance failures and claims; litigation and other claims; third party trademark infringement claims; employee misconduct; and misconduct by our associated participants, partners, service providers, or other counterparties.
-If we do not successfully maintain a well regarded and widely known brand, our business could be materially and adversely affected.
+If we do not successfully maintain a strong and trusted brand, our business could be materially and adversely affected.